huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 ## Attributes Reference

-The following attributes
-are exported:

-`id` is set to the ID of the found key.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `scheduled_deletion_date` - Scheduled deletion time (time stamp) of a key.
 * `expiration_time` - Expiration time.